yukikongju/Miscellaneous-Projects/MontrealBixiViz/notes.md

 - [X] Use same update/init function for language: `toggleLanguage` and `initButtonText`
 - [X] No latence when fetching bixi station status in visual
 - [X] Refractor bike circle update into class
+- [ ] Update distance from marker in Station class
 - [ ] Refractor arceaux circle update into class
 - [ ] Make "Station" class
     - [ ] BixiStation extends Station